 Please refer to the State of Florida driver handbook for additional information about Florida Traffic Laws or visit the Florida Department of Highway Safety & Motor Vehicles at www.hsmv.state.fl.us.

-That's why the University of North Florida Police Department (UPD) has joined with other state and local law enforcement and highway safety officials to crack down on low seat belt use and to reduce roadway fatalities.
+The University of North Florida Police Department (UPD) has joined with other state and local law enforcement and highway safety officials to crack down on low seat belt use and to reduce roadway fatalities.
 The Click It or Ticket campaign is an aggressive national effort to mobilize law enforcement to enforce seat belt laws and to convince more motorists to buckle up - day and night.
 For more information, contact the UPD or visit www.nhtsa.gov/CIOT

 Drunk driving is one of America 's deadliest crimes.
-In 2005, nearly 13,000 people died in highway crashes involving a driver or motorcycle operator with a blood alcohol concentration (BAC) of .08 or higher.
-The picture for motorcycle operators is particularly bleak.
-Forty-one percent of the 1,878 motorcycle operators who died in single-vehicle crashes in 2005 had BAC levels of .08 or higher.
+In 2013, 10,076 people died in highway crashes involving impaired driving, nearly 1/3rd of all traffic deaths.
+Of those fatalities, 33 percent were between 21-24 years of age.
+Twenty-seven percent of those who died in single-vehicle crashes in 2013 had BAC levels of .08 or higher.

 Driving with a BAC of .08 or higher is illegal in every state.
-Yet in 2005, 12,945 crash fatalities involved a driver or motorcycle operator with a BAC of .08 or higher, amounting to approximately one fatality every 41 minutes.
+Yet in 2013, 10,076 crash fatalities involved a driver or motorcycle operator with a BAC of .08 or higher, amounting to approximately one fatality every 51 minutes.
 To deter this careless disregard for human life, the UPD's officers are dedicated to arresting impaired drivers wherever and whenever they find them.

 Drunk driving is simply not worth the risk.
 Not only do you risk killing yourself or someone else, but the financial and personal costs of a crash or an arrest for impaired driving can be significant.
 Violators often face jail time, the loss of their driver's license, higher insurance rates, attorney fees, time away from work, and dozens of other expenses.
 Plus, offenders risk added embarrassment, humiliation and other potential losses and consequences after informing family, friends and employers.

 Copyright © 2017 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000